-A Governor will act as the 'case manager' if an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+A Governor will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).

 All Governors will read Keeping Children Safe in Education 2024 in its entirety.

 5.4 The Headteacher